Saptak625/SpreadsheetContactTracer/README.md

 Students play the following roles in this application:
 * Scan QR Codes to log information accordingly.
 The more strictly followed, the better the contact tracing results will be.

-## Most Recent Stable Release: Final Version
+## Most Recent Stable Release: Release 1.0
 This release has:

 ### Integrated Features: